Secondary Art Teacher

 - The ability to adapt quickly to Kings’ fast-paced international, multicultural and demanding environment (Experience of working overseas or with international students would be an advantage though not essential)

-Successful applicants will take up their position in mid-August 2018 and will be required to participate in a thorough programme of induction.
+Successful applicants will take up their position in mid-August 2020 and will be invited to participate in a thorough induction programme.